Bennett Barouch, Senior Software Executive

 Sr. Director of Structured Data Engineering

-We enable tens of millions of people to supplement their income, or go into business for themselves, with little or no capital investment.
-We are democratizing capitalism.
-The computer science at eBay sustains over a billion items for sale.
-Contributed to the development of a novel graph-based data store to function at that scale.
-I expanded the scope and quality of data acquisition, and helped improve orchestration of traditional programming and machine learning steps to process that data.
-I have maintained high productivity in a globally distributed team that endured multiple re-orgs as well as changes in strategy.
-Our most senior engineering contributors seek me out regularly for mentoring, as do some in product management.
-I managed people in Canada, the UK, Sweden, Israel, and the US.
+eBay enables tens of millions of people to supplement their income, or go into business for themselves, with little or no capital investment, democratizing capitalism.
+The computer science at eBay sustains over 1.2 billion items for sale.
+I contributed to the development of a novel graph-based data store to function at that scale, expanded the scope and quality of data acquisition, and improved the orchestration of traditional programming and machine learning to process that data.
+I maintained high motivation and productivity in a globally distributed team varying in size from about 20 to about 40, spanning the US, Canada, the UK, Sweden, and Israel, even as the team absorbed multiple changes in leadership and multiple re-orgs.
+Our most senior engineering contributors came to me regularly for guidance, as did several in product management.

 2014 – 2017

-Conceived and built an information management system for college counseling agencies.
-Filling all roles from product manager to database developer, I determined goals, features, Ux, UI, architecture, design, and implementation, producing a highly secure, responsive layout, single-page application.
-The head of the agency that contracted the work continues to be impressed with how much value it has brought, saying she could not run the company without it.
+Diving back into hands-on programming, conceived and built an information management system for this agency that helps students apply to the most prestigious colleges and universities.
+Filling all roles from product manager to database developer, I determined goals, features, visual design, usability, architecture, design, and implementation on a LAMP stack, producing a highly secure, responsive layout, single-page application.
+The head of the agency continues to be impressed with how much value it has brought, saying she could not run the company at its present scale without my software.
 I also provided consulting with respect to market stratification, product development, and staff training.

 Cisco, San Jose, CA